Hannah Rainey

 Rainey was elected as President of Edinburgh University Cricket Club in 2018.
 In May 2019, she was named in Scotland's squad for the 2019 ICC Women's Qualifier Europe tournament in Spain.
 In August 2019, she was named in Scotland's squad for the 2019 ICC Women's World Twenty20 Qualifier tournament in Scotland.
 In January 2022, she was named in Scotland's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.

 Rainey appeared for Cumbria in the 2022 Women's Twenty20 Cup.
+In April 2023, it was announced that Rainey had joined North West Thunder for the upcoming season, although she did not play a match for the side in 2023.
+She was also signed by Oval Invincibles for The Hundred, but did not play a match.
+In March 2024, it was announced that she had signed a professional contract with North West Thunder.

+In September 2024 she was named in the Scotland squad for the 2024 ICC Women's T20 World Cup.

+Rainey was part of the Scotland squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.